MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/botany/morphology.md

 Upon touch, these fruits have a smooth, leathery texture with a glabrous, hairless surface.
 Notably, they lack prominent markings.
 One distinct feature of these fruits is their dehiscence, which occurs in three parts.
 When they reach maturity, the capsules split open, releasing their seeds.

+The following table shows in detail the morphological characteristics of Alpinia officinarum fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Capsule |